ropensci/rerddap/README.md

 ## Caching

-Data files downloaded are cached in a single hidden directory `~/.rerddap` on your machine.
-It's hidden so that you don't accidentally delete the data, but you can still easily delete the data if you like.
+Data files downloaded are cached in a single directory on your machine determined by the [hoardr][] package.
 When you use `griddap()` or `tabledap()` functions, we construct a MD5 hash from the base URL, and any query parameters - this way each query is separately cached.
-Once we have the hash, we look in `~/.rerddap` for a matching hash.
+Once we have the hash, we look in the cache directory for a matching hash.
 If there's a match we use that file on disk - if no match, we make a http request for the data to the ERDDAP server you specify.

 ## ERDDAP servers